osgirl/devops-actions/README.md

-# devops-actions
-Repository for GitHub Actions
+# GitHub Actions by Weir Group, PLC

+This repository contains a collection of GitHub Actions developed at the Weir Group, PLC.

+Please find usage details in the respective Action's sub-folder.